Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/08-child-components/game-catalog/README.md

 * Pretty much any piece of a view can be built as a child component

 ### Step 1.
+Build a child component

 Let's build a child component so we have something to communicate with.

 ```bash
 ng g c shared/criteria --module=shared --skip-tests